-I have organised two road-trips across California.
+I have headed out on two California road trips.
 One from the Northern limits of Lake Tahoe, heading south all the way to Los Angeles and another, with Yaya, where we headed west from Death Valley towards the Pacific ocean.

 1.)
 Sequoia National Park, South Sierra Nevada

 Head to Sequoia National Park to experience the breathtaking beauty and dramatic landscapes that are present in Tulare County.
 See some of the largest Trees you can ever see!
 Truly spectacular.